 I'm Olivia

-for us, aliveness consists of four essential pillars:
+For us, aliveness — real aliveness — consists of four essential things:

 • Embodied LivingEngaging our five senses fully—tasting, touching, seeing, hearing, feeling our way through life rather than simply thinking our way through it.